NoroffFEU/FED1-PE1-vicwinsj/README.md

 According to the brief I was hired to build a front-end user interface for an existing API blogging application.
 The client had asked for a responsive application that allows users to view dynamic blog posts.
 The client required admin pages to register, login and manage their blog posts.

-The following API endpoints was required to complete this project:
+The following API endpoints were required to complete this project:

 · GET /blog/posts/<name>